 How can I improve my refusal skills?

-Understand your boundaries, practice self-awareness, use clear communication, and prepare for common scenarios.
+Comprehend your boundaries, practice self-awareness, use clear communication, and prepare for common scenarios.